-The third visit to Uganda by Berkshire Scouts to complete international community projects has been a huge success.
+The third visit to Uganda by Berkshire Scouts to complete international community projects took place in 2019 and was a huge success.

 105 Explorer Scouts and 29 leaders took part in Uganda 2019.
 Community projects (renovation and construction work) were based at three sites: Buwala and Bituli (both rural primary schools) and the Jinja District Scout camp site at Buwenda.
 A fourth project site (Bubugo primary school) was operated out of the Buwala site – a short distance away.